- Our Expertise

 Ciaran McCormack, Regional Director for Linesight Middle East, said:

-Managed services, such as data storage, data maintenance and remote access to applications, have seen significant growth in Saudi Arabia in recent years.
+Managed services, such as data storage, data maintenance, and remote access to applications, have seen significant growth in Saudi Arabia in recent years.
 This is in line with Saudi Telecoms Company’s (STC) plans to build 12 new data storage facilities by 2022 to replace their legacy systems, while the country’s private sector businesses look to take advantage of the opportunity to outsource operations to reduce in-house operational costs related to managing data.

 Meanwhile, the growing volume of big data generated each year in the country is primarily driven by the implementation of a new ICT strategy; an expanded rollout of fixed broadband, fibre and 5G; the adoption of smart city initiatives, and advances in technology, e-government and e-commerce.

-The country’s consumer market for mobile and internet is also driving demand for local clouds and data storage, with Saudi Arabia boasting the highest number of mobile phone users in the world (188 registered mobile phones for every 100 Saudis), and one of the highest social media penetrations in the world, with 25 million social media users in January 2020.
+The country’s consumer market for mobile and internet is also driving demand for local clouds and data storage, with Saudi Arabia boasting the highest number of mobile phone users in the world (188 registered mobile phones for every 100 Saudis), and one of the highest social media penetrations in the world with 25 million social media users in January 2020.
 Meanwhile, the number of mobile subscribers stood at 43.8 million in 2019, representing a 129% penetration of the total population, while the number of internet users in Saudi Arabia is forecasted to reach 36.2 million in 2025.

-“With Saudi Arabia’s tourism project pipeline, Vision 2030 strategy, increasing consumer demand for mobile and Internet services, and for user data to be kept and stored in the country to increase security and ensure data ownership, we anticipate that the Kingdom will continue to push for more storage facilities through data centres,” said McCormack.
+“With Saudi Arabia’s tourism project pipeline, Vision 2030 strategy, increasing consumer demand for mobile and Internet services, and for user data to be kept and stored in the country to increase security and ensure data ownership, we anticipate that the Kingdom will continue to push for more storage facilities through data centers,” said McCormack.